Skip to main content

 Destination Greater Victoria is a vital organization driving prosperity and well-being in the Greater Victoria community.
 Destination Greater Victoria’s Board of Directors takes its role seriously and strives for excellence in governance.
 The organization’s Board of Directors is elected from its membership and is complemented by a variety of appointments from funding partners and other key community organizations.
 Together they form a strong governance table, ensuring there is oversight in strategy execution, as well as considering the needs of stakeholders on an ongoing basis.

 Destination Greater Victoria is a proud member of the Institute of Corporate Directors British Columbia Chapter.
-Our Past Chair and key executives have completed the Institute of Corporate Directors Not-for-Profit Governance Essentials Program, while our CEO has completed the full ICD.D designation.
+Several of our Directors and key executives have completed the Institute of Corporate Directors Not-for-Profit Governance Essentials Program, while our CEO has completed the full ICD.D designation.

 Chris Watson